CalvinLloyd117/CraftBanzi/README.md

 Section order is controlled by the order of the categories associated with entries on a given page.
 For example, the **About** page displays the **Lab Members** sections based on the order of the Lab Member Category associated with each **Lab Member** entry.

 To modify the order that sections appear in the front-end, select the Categories tab on the Left side of the admin page.
-Then find the Category governing the order of the sections in question and click it to view those categories.
+Then find the Category governing the order of the sections you wish to modify and click it to view those categories.
 Sort the categories by **Structure** by clicking the sorting button at the top right.
 Categories can now be re-ordered by dragging and dropping them into new locations within the list.

 #### Drag and Drop